The plant-based food industry is evolving

 Other plant-based foods

-Additional plant-based food categories such as meals; protein liquids and powders; bars; tofu, tempeh, and seitan; condiments, dressings, and mayo; and baked goods provide additional options to consumers seeking more ways to add plant-based foods to their diets.
+Additional plant-based food categories such as prepared meals, protein liquids and powders, bars, tofu, tempeh, and seitan, condiments and dressings, and baked goods and other desserts provide additional options to consumers seeking more ways to add plant-based foods to their diets.

 photo credit: Mind Blow